gravitational/teleport/rfd/XXXX-teleport-release-engineering.md

  - `dronegen`: managing Drone's `yaml` configuration directly has proven unwieldy, so we created a Go to make it more manageable.Essentially a custom DSL for Drone in Go.
 Source is in `./dronegen`
- - `tooling` package: A suite of small Go programs to automate build tasks to complex to be reliable captured and maintained by a bash script.
+ - `tooling` package: A suite of small Go programs to automate build tasks too complex to be reliably captured and maintained in a bash script.
    See `./build.assets/tooling`.

 #### **Assets**